Nilgai: Etymology

-The scientific name of the nilgai is Boselaphus tragocamelus.
-The nilgai is the sole member of the genus Boselaphus and placed in the family Bovidae.
-The species was described and given its binomial name by the German zoologist Peter Simon Pallas in 1766.
-He based his description on a 1745 account of a male nilgai by British physician James Parsons in the 43rd volume of Philosophical Transactions (now known as the Philosophical Transactions of the Royal Society).
-The nilgai has one other relative in the tribe Boselaphini, the four-horned antelope (the sole member of Tetracerus).

 The generic name Boselaphus comes from the combination of the Latin bos ("cow" or "ox") and the Greek elaphos ("deer").
-The specific name tragocamelus comes from the join of the two Greek words tragos ("he-goat") and kamelos ("camel").
+The specific name tragocamelus is derived from the joining of the two Greek words tragos ("he-goat") and kamelos ("camel").
 The binomial combination was first used by English zoologist Philip Sclater in 1883.
-Boselaphus has often been misspelled as Buselaphus (first used by Ludwig Reichenbach in 1845 for the red hartebeest) and Bosephalus (first used by Thomas Horsfield in 1851, when he mistook a nilgai specimen for a hartebeest in a museum catalogue of the East India Company).

 Evolution

 A 1992 phylogenetic study of mitochondrial DNA sequences showed a strong possibility of a clade consisting of Boselaphini, Bovini, and Tragelaphini.
 Bovini consists of the genera Bubalus, Bos, Pseudoryx (saola), Syncerus (African Buffalo), Bison and the extinct Pelorovis.
 Tragelaphini consists of two genera: Taurotragus (eland) and Tragelaphus.
 A closer relationship between Boselaphini and Tragelaphini was predicted, and seconded by a similar study in 1999.